hlmore/big-game-hunting/README.md

 * Improve aesthetics of layout
 * Streamline code
 * Fix axis padding to be based off max tick label rather than max value
+* Fix sporadic problem where some Inf values are not plotting as 0

 ## References
 I used the following publicly-available data sets from the B.C. provincial government: